jm-wltr/deep-learning-wall-tomography/docs/sections_generator.md

 # Sections generator

-Under the `sections_generator` we have separate files that help us generate jpg and dxf files of wall cross sections.
-The jpgs are used for training our model, and the dxf are used for COMSOL generations.
+Under the `sections_generator` we have separate files that help us generate random wall cross sections for our project.
+We implement several alternative generation methods, all of which export jpg images (used as ground truth in our models), stl files for each stone in the wall (for importing into COMSOL and running physical simulations), and dxf files (used previously for 2D simulations, but now deprecated).

 ## Files